joypauls/proofer/README.md

 ### OpenAI API Key

-You'll need to set the `OPENAI_API_KEY` environment variable.
+For most tasks this library uses OpenAI API's so you'll need to set the `OPENAI_API_KEY` environment variable.
 An easy way to do this is to put this line:

 ```
 export OPENAI_API_KEY=<your key>